drakentech/AuthenticityAI/README.md

 2. Decide wether you want to use webcam input or not.
 If not, input file is necessary.
 2. ./main.py [--webcam:True|False] [input_file]
 3. Results will be displayed on standard output.
 You may redirect it to an output file.
+4. Parsing the results:
+	1. Blurred rate: gives an output if the video is blurred. **Range: 0-1, 3 decimals**.
+Higher numbers may indicate deepfakes.
+Normally it should stay below 0.02
+	2. Variance median: gives an output of the face element processing. **Range: 0-infinite, 3 decimals**.
+The higher the number, the probability of deepfake is higher.
+Normally it should stay below 30.
+	3. Success rate: **Range: 0-1, 3 decimals**, gives an information about how many frames were able to detect a fully fledged face.
+Depends on video quality, it should stay above 0.4.

 ## Team
 * Martin Polyak - ([polyakmartin@draken.hu](mailto:polyakmartin@draken.hu))